Smith sacked as manager of Aston Villa after suffering five successive Premier League defeats

 What has been said?

-CEO Christian Purslow has told Villa's official website: “When Dean joined us in October 2018 our team was really struggling in The Championship.
+CEO Christian Purslow has told Villa's official website, with a 1-0 reversal against Southampton proving to be the final straw for Smith: “When Dean joined us in October 2018 our team was really struggling in The Championship.
 He immediately transformed the atmosphere and performances and achieved the ultimate success of leading Villa back to the Premier League within the same season - a rare feat.

 “He then secured our place in the Premier League after a tough campaign and took us to a Cup Final at Wembley.